Trapt: Warner Bros. and Eleven Seven years (2001–2011)

-DNA and Shadow Work (2014–2022)
+Independent years and lineup changes (2012–present)

+In 2011, Trapt released the single "Bring It," which would prove to be the final single with Montgomery on drums, as he would leave the band in 2012, being replaced by Dylan Howard.
+That same year, the band signed with Epochal Artists, and in October of that year, announced Reborn would be released on November 20, before delaying it to January 22, 2013.
+"Bring It" made it to the top 20 on the Active Rock Radio Charts.
+Shortly before the album released, Torres announced his departure from Trapt, saying "it's time to move on to a new chapter."
+He was replaced by Travis Miguel of Atreyu.

-In 2014, Trapt re-released their early, out of print albums Amalgamation and Glimpse EP. and announced "The Self Titled Tour", a tour focused around their self-titled album.
+In 2014, Trapt re-released their early, out of print albums Amalgamation and Glimpse EP. and announced "The Self Titled Tour," a tour focused around their self-titled album.
 On June 15, Trapt launched an Indiegogo campaign to help fund their next studio album, DNA, and a collection of acoustic versions of songs called The Acoustic Collection, which came out that summer.
 Their $50k goal was met two weeks early.
+Following the end of the "Self Titled Tour," Miguel left to rejoin Atreyu, with the band recruiting Ty Fury.

-The band's sixth studio album, DNA was released on August 19, 2016.
+The band's sixth studio album, DNA, was released on August 19, 2016.
 It was the band's poorest charting album to date, debuting and peaking at number 148 on the Billboard 200 chart.
-Similarly, its three singles, "Passenger", "Human", and "It's Over", failed to crack the top 20 of the Mainstream Rock Songs chart, or chart at all on the Hot Rock Songs chart.
+Two of its singles, "Passenger" and "It's Over," were able to make it into the top 50 on the Mainstream Rock Songs chart.
 They also partook in the Make America Rock Again tour that year and the following year.
+After the 2016 Make America Rock Again run, Fury departed from Trapt, later joining Tantric.
+David Sudock filled in for the 2017 run, before Brendan Hengle took his place in 2018, as he was already the band's drummer starting from 2016 up until then, replacing Howard.
 In 2018, the band released the non-album single "Come Together" with rapper An0maly, which did not chart on any Billboard song charts.
+Around this time, drumming duties were being handled by both Mike Smith and Adam Prentice.

 In May 2020, the band's seventh studio album, Shadow Work, was announced.
 It released the following July, though it failed to chart in the US Billboard 200 chart, selling only 600 copies in its first week, an 87% drop from their prior studio album, DNA, in 2016.
+That August, the band performed alongside Smash Mouth at the Sturgis Motorcycle Rally in South Dakota; the event was later classed as a superspreading event.
 In the following December, multiple outlets reported that Brown had been fired from the band, though it was debunked as a hoax hours later.
-On January 23, 2021, drummer Mike Smith announced that he had left Trapt for "primarily political" reasons.
+On January 23, 2021, Smith announced that he had left Trapt for "primarily political" reasons.
+He was replaced by Mitch Moore.